Memento (band): Second break-up and solo ventures

 Following the band's second break-up, Kearns toured the United States with Sunflower Dead.

 Cotta went on to pursue a solo career under the names "Justin Cotta and The Tenderhooks" and "Justin Stewart Cotta".
 Cotta is currently signed to EMI as a solo artist.
 His work is currently not for sale nor available for download.
 Cotta splits his time between music, theatre and film.
 As an actor, he was featured as Eugene in the American film Boys and Girls' Guide to Getting Down, for which he and the cast won best ensemble cast at the Los Angeles Indie Film Awards.
 Cotta had a lead role in the world premiere of David Williamson's play Let the Sunshine, in which a live version of his original song "Innocent Girl" was featured.
 Some of Cotta's finest musical work comes in the form of an original soundtrack for the award-winning short film One.
 The film is a finalist for Tropfest 2010, the world's largest short film festival.

 Guitarist Jason "Space" Smith has begun his own solo project under the name mononym Space.
 Joining him are former Nine Times Bodyweight drummer Jeff Bowders on drums and Jack Morrice of Driveblind.
 Signed with Captiva Records, Space's debut album, When Clouds Align, was set for release through in early 2008, with his second release, Exit Strategies, released later the same year.
 Space played all instruments on When Clouds Align save for drums, which were split between T-Bone and Steve Clark, and was responsible for the production and mixing of the album.

 Outside of his solo project, Space has written with Kevin Martin previously on The Hiwatts' 2003 release The Possibility of Being and has teamed up again with Martin to write the song "Stand" for the forthcoming Candlebox album.
 Space has also worked with Seether, who released their fourth studio release on 23 October 2007, entitled Finding Beauty in Negative Spaces.
 On the album, Space co-wrote and played guitars and E-bow on "Waste."

+Since 2008, Memento guitarist Jason "Space" Smith teamed up with Canadian songstress Andrea Wasse to form the contemporary duo Digital Daggers.

-In 2018 Jason "Space" Smith and Justin Cotta when back into the studio and released a single, "Legacy".
+In 2018 Jason "Space" Smith and Justin Cotta released a single, "Legacy".